natnael121/web1/README.md

 1. Create a new bot with [@BotFather](https://t.me/botfather)
 2. Get your bot token
+3. Add the bot token to your `.env` file as `VITE_TELEGRAM_BOT_TOKEN`
+4. For groups/channels, add the bot as an administrator
 3. Set up the Mini App:
    ```
    /newapp